Abuse or exploration?

-The fact this is common and healthy does not mean of course that all children want to engage in sexual exploration with others or that all want to have the same type of experiences.
-It seems like in your situation, this may have not been something you wanted to do with your friend.
-Your question about whether or not it was abuse really depends on your definition.
-In legal terms, it probably would not be considered such without their being an age difference between you two.
-Others might argue that regardless of age, if your friend knew you were not interested but continued to engage with you in this way, then it was indeed abuse.
-Others would argue that if she didn’t know, the fact that you did not want to do these things with her is enough to call it abuse.
-Whether or not you call it abuse, it clearly has affected you and you are right to seek out help in working through it.
+It seems like in your situation, this may not have been something you wanted to do with your friend.
+Your question about whether or not it was abuse really depends on your definition, the specific acts, and the context surrounding the experiences.
+Some might argue that regardless of age, if your friend knew you weren’t interested but continued to engage with you in this way, then it was indeed abuse.
+Others would argue that, even if she didn’t know, the fact that you didn’t want to do these things with her is enough to call it abuse.
+Whether or not you call it abuse, it clearly has affected you and hopefully continuing to seek out help will allow you to work through it.

 Your intimacy woes may be related to what happened with your friend, but there might be other reasons and factors as well.
 Though coping with sexual abuse or misconduct can seem isolating and scary, you may find that understanding and compassionate communication with your boyfriend can provide you with reassurance and comfort to move forward.
 As it can be difficult for those who don’t have past experiences with abuse or trauma to understand these reactions, here are some tips on how to approach these conversations: